The keys to getting great executive portrait and headshot photographs.

-As professional photographers in Las Vegas, we get approached about executive portraits and headshots all the time.
-There are so many factors that can effect the success of your portrait, so we’ve to put together some professional photography tips and tricks to help you find what style of portrait would best represent you.
+As professional photographers in Las Vegas, we get approached about executive portrait and headshot tips all the time.
+There are so many factors that can effect the success of your portrait, so we’ve to put together some professional executive portrait and headshot tips and tricks to help you find what style of portrait would best represent you.

 Another reason to have a more in-focus background for your portrait would be the classic environmental portrait.
-This style of portrait generally includes the subject’s office or line of work in the image to really help connect the viewer to their profession.
+This style of portrait generally includes the subject’s office or line of work in the image.
+This will really help connect the viewer to their profession.
 For example, a chef may be in a kitchen or a lawyer may be at their desk with all their accolades behind them.
-This will help the viewer to associate you with your type of work, which can be hugely beneficial in marketing your services.
+This will help the viewer to associate you with your type of work.
+Which can be hugely beneficial in marketing your services.

 In a headshot or executive portrait, lighting can drastically change the perception of an image.
 Just like the neutral grey, nice and evenly diffused lighting is the preferred lighting for a headshot.
 If you are familiar with the term ‘open shade’, this is one of the easiest ways to produce a well and evenly lit headshot when photographing outside.
-Essentially, by having your subject stand in the shade instead of direct sunlight, you allow for less squinty eyes and unwelcome harsh shadows.
-Even lighting can help reduce shadows and hard lines on the face, and is generally the most flattering for everyone.
+Simply put, have your subject stand in the shade instead of direct sunlight.
+This allows for less squinty eyes and unwelcome harsh shadows.
+Even lighting can help reduce shadows and hard lines on the face.
+Which is generally the most flattering approach for everyone.

 Perhaps you’re an actor and need to have some drama in your headshot.
 Using more directional lighting is a fast way to add some drama into your acting headshot.
-Lighting the image properly should be the photographers job to worry about, however if you have samples or an idea of how you want your image to look, definitely let the photographer know ahead of time.
-Open communication with the photographer you choose will definitely help you achieve the best portrait to fit your personal style.
-We find having someone gather a few samples on Pinterest can really help us get an idea of the vibe, which in turn lets us know the proper way to light them.
+Lighting the image properly should be the photographers job to worry about.
+However if you have samples or an idea of how you want your image to look, definitely let the photographer know ahead of time.
+Open communication with the photographer will definitely help you achieve the best portrait to fit your personal style.
+We find having someone gather a few samples on Pinterest can really help us get an idea of the vibe.
+Which in turn lets us know the proper way to light them for their session.
 The examples below can give you an idea of how drastic an image can change with just adjustments to the direction of the lighting.

 Confidence is key in getting the best executive portrait or headshot.
 We always suggest dressing in something that makes you feel good about yourself.
-I mean obviously for me, the ripped up t-shirt that has been my favorite piece of clothing for 15 years makes me feel super confident, but may not make for the best option for my professional business profile.
+I mean for me, the ripped up t-shirt that has been my favorite piece of clothing for 15 years makes me feel super confident.
+But it may not make for the best option for my professional business profile.
 However, there are still some other factors to consider besides just making sure you feel confident.
-Your clothes should match what you are trying to promote yourself as in the portrait.
-If you are a lawyer for example, chances are you will be photographed in a suit as this is what the general public would expect to see you in.
+Your clothes should match how you are trying to promote yourself in the portrait.
+If you are a lawyer for example, chances are you will be photographed in a suit.
+As this is what the general public would expect to see you in.
 However, if this is your artist profile on Facebook, maybe a suit is not the way to go.

 We usually steer people away from heavy patterns as they tend to sometimes take away from the subject.
-While busy patterns also do not tend to photograph as well, solid colors like jewel tones often work very well in adding a little color and brighting up an image.
-We would suggest trying to find clothes that are not too baggy or bulky, but rather something that fits your form comfortably.
+While busy patterns also do not tend to photograph as well.
+Solid colors like jewel tones often work very well in adding a little color and brighting up an image.
+We would suggest trying to find clothes that are not too baggy or bulky.
+But rather something that fits your form comfortably and is flattering.

 As we mentioned above confidence is key.
 Find a professional photographer that you trust to capture your vision.
 If you feel comfortable with a professional photographer and trust them to guide you through posing, you will most likely be much happier with the results of your portrait.
 Search their portfolio and see if the photographer has imagery similar to the look you are trying to convey.
 If their portfolio looks promising, we would suggest you reach out to the photographer.
 Let them know what kind of portrait or headshot you are looking for, and let them help guide you in the right direction.